strblr/pegase/README.md

 complex.value("42");    // { $label: "COMPLEX", $match: (...), r: 42, i: 0 }
 ```

-Once an AST is generated, the next step is obviously to implement traversals procedures.
+Once an AST is generated, the next step is obviously to implement traversal procedures.
 The possibilities are nearly infinite: performing semantic checks (like type checks), fine-tuning a syntactic analysis, mutating the tree (like [Babel plugins](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md)), folding the tree to some output value, etc. To implement traversals of ASTs, Pegase ships with its own [visitor pattern](#https://en.wikipedia.org/wiki/Visitor_pattern#Use_case_example).

 **A Pegase visitor is an object whose keys are node labels and whose values are callbacks taking a `Node` as single argument:**